dracaruss/Apache-EC2-Server-Setup/README.md

 Then I had to install the AWS CLi on my VM, to interface with AWS.

-$ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+	curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 	unzip awscliv2.zip
 	sudo ./aws/install

 ![2 install the aws cli](https://github.com/user-attachments/assets/8d6b8c7c-8ba1-4d73-a0bf-baaa1086d85b)

-Next was to configure the AWS CLi with the credentials and details for the connection:
+Next was to configure the AWS CLi with the credentials and details for the connection.

-$ aws configure
+	aws configure

 And also to verify the CLi connection is up and running and good to go.